ome/openmicroscopy/docs/install/homebrew/README.md

     $ omero db script

+Then enter the name of the .sql (see last line above) in the next command, to create the database:

     $ psql -h localhost -U omero omero < OMERO4.3__0.sql

 Now create a location to store OMERO data, e.g.